Image Credit: Brodie Dufek

 View this post on Instagram

 The rockpool at Point Ellen, Vivonne Bay, is easy to find and a must-visit if you’re planning a trip to Kangaroo Island.
 The large rockpool has a soft, sandy bottom, making the water colour very clear and irresistible.
 Find the rockpool by driving past the Vivonne Bay jetty towards Point Ellen.
-If you park in the big car park then walk around 50 metres towards the point, you should be able to find it!
+If you park in the big car park and then walk around 50 metres towards the point, you should be able to find it!

 The Swimming Hole & Baleen Rock Pool, Whalers Way, Eyre Peninsula